SlavkaMichal/alphazero/README.md

 * `git clone --recursive https://github.com/SlavkaMichal/alphazero.git`
 * `git clone --recursive git@github.com:SlavkaMichal/alphazero.git`
 * `./install.sh /python/path`
+* Note: at this moment `cmake_prefix_path` to pybind11 and pytorch is not deduced automatically you have to adjust it in `mcts/CMakeLists.txt` accordingly

 ### Config:
 * PREFIX - local installation of python packages and other dependecies